QuantLet/Styleguide-and-FAQ/README.md

   3. [Git2Q3-Collaboration] (https://github.com/QuantLet/Git2Q3-Collaboration)
 - Some bad Examples:
   1. [lCARE-BTU-HU-] (https://github.com/QuantLet/lCARE-BTU-HU-)
 - Please note that repos with bad name notation will be excluded from final validation and importing into the [Visualization] (http://quantnet.wiwi.hu-berlin.de/d3/ia/).
 It's up to you to rename your repos accordingly.
+Actually, some special characters make the automatic processing impossible.